4805 FM 809

-Sourdough leavening is as old as the rocks.
-It has been around for over a millennium.
-How do you think it started?
-Maybe someone ages ago decided they didn't like the heavy rock bread.
-Was it an accident from dough left out too long?
-Probably.
-Food scientist don't know the exact time in history sourdough leavening was started, but it goes way back!
-Some say that airborn yeast got on some flour and water mixture that was just the right temperature and Ph level to make a home.
-It fell in Love with the wonderful environment and stayed.
+Food scientists don’t know the exact time in history sourdough leavening was started, but it goes way back!
+Some say that airborne yeast got on some flour and water mixture that was just the right temperature and Ph level to make a home.
+It fell in love with the beautiful environment and stayed.
 It might surprise you to know that natural yeast is everywhere.
-Natural yeast can be found on grains and when the flour is fresh milled it is also there in the flour in microscopic amounts.
-This yeast on grain is the main source of natural yeast for sourdough, even though airborne yeast is also “at play” in some smaller amounts.
+Wild yeast can be found on grains, and when the flour is freshly milled, it is also there in the flour in microscopic amounts.
+This yeast on grain is the primary source of natural yeast for sourdough, even though airborne yeast is also “at play” in some smaller amounts.

-Our Pastry Chef prefers sourdough starters made without commercial yeast, just the spores in the air and the natural yeasts present in flour and grain.
-It is a longer process to make the sourdough starter and bread, but the flavor is gorgeous.
-The longer the sourdough starter has been fed, used and kept, the more complex the flavor profile of your breads will become.
-Airborne Yeast is different everywhere too, so our Texas sourdough will never be San Francisco sourdough.
+Our Pastry Chef prefers sourdough starters made without commercial yeast, just the air’s spores and the natural yeasts present in flour and grain.
+It is a long process to make the sourdough starter and bread, but the flavor is gorgeous.
+The longer the sourdough starter has been fed, used, and kept, the more complex the flavor profile of your loaves of bread will become.
+Airborne Yeast is different everywhere, too, so our Texas sourdough will never be San Francisco sourdough.
 Why?
 Because airborne yeast is different here.
 Not bad, just different.
-Our chef’s starter has been around our test kitchen for over 15 years, but there are some sourdough starters that are available for purchase online that have been around over 200 years.
+Our chef’s starter has been around our test kitchen for over 15 years, but some sourdough starters are available for purchase online that have been around for over 200 years.

-Sourdough starter can be kept in the fridge and fed once a week, or if you make sourdough daily, it needs to be kept at room temperature and fed daily.
+Sourdough starter can be kept in the fridge and fed once a week, or if you make sourdough daily, it needs to be held at room temperature and provided food daily.
 Large artisan bakeries make this sourdough starter several gallons at a time!
 It is not unusual for some shops to make this base sourdough starter for hundreds of loaves a day.
-We will be adding our Commercial Bakery Formulation for large volume production in a follow-up post in the very near future.
+We will be adding our Commercial Bakery Formulation for large volume production in a follow-up post very soon.

 3 ¼ cups (1 lb) Panhandle Milling Organic All-Purpose Flour